scbedd/oav-traffic-converter/README.md

     "headers": {}
   }
 }
-// ...multiplied by number of request/response entries in the original recording.
 ```

 Repeated for each `entry` in the `Entries` array in the input value.
+This means that one `Proxy` recording can generate from 1 to N `ValidationPayload`s.

 Couple Specificities:

 1. oav expects the request body to be valid json.
 This is definitely not always the case, as some `javascript` libraries definitely fire text-based request bodies (versus json).
 2. There are no "integer" entries, everything is json even if it's valid to have a number.
 3. Ray Chen manually cleaned out the UTF8 encoded bodies.
-We are parsing as `utf8` before writing the files, so I think this problem is actually just taken care of for us.
+We are parsing as `utf8` before writing the files, so this is just naturally being taken care of by our converter.
+4. The `url` attribute MUST have an additional argument of `api-version=blah`.

 ## Recommendations going forward